Dustin-Davis/hyrule-compendium/README.md

 # Hyrule-Compendium

-A web application for people who want to know the attack and defence and location for all weapons in The Legend of Zelda Breath of the Wild.
+A web application for people who want to know the attack and defense and location for all weapons in The Legend of Zelda Breath of the Wild.

 ## Technologies Used